amida-tech/orange-api/docs/src/journal.md

 ### Change an Entry [PUT]
 Change information (medications, date and/or text) of a single journal entry.
-The current user will need write access to the patient's data.
+The current user will need write access to the patient, write access to every medication tagged in the old `medication_ids` **and** write access to every medication tagged in the newly-updated `medication_ids`.

 + Parameters
     + patientid (integer, required)